yl-ang/ip/docs/README.md

 Format `find KEYWORD`
 * The search is case-sensitive. e.g `CODE` will not match `code`
-* Only one `KEYWORD` is to be supplied. e.g if `CS2103 Assignments` is supplied as search keywords, only `CS2103` be used in searching for the tasks.
+* Only one `KEYWORD` is to be supplied. e.g if `CS2103 Assignments` is supplied as search keywords, only `CS2103` be used in searching of the tasks.

 Example:<br>
 `find GET1020`